amygdala/code-snippets/ml/kubeflow-pipelines/README_github_summ.md

 Visit the [GCP Console](https://console.cloud.google.com/) in the browser and log in with your project credentials.

-Then click the "Activate Cloud Shell" icon in the top right of the console to start up a  [Cloud Shell](https://cloud.google.com/shell/docs/).
+Then, click the "Activate Cloud Shell" icon in the top right of the console to start up a  [Cloud Shell](https://cloud.google.com/shell/docs/) (if one is not already opened for you). <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>

-<walkthrough-devshell-activate-button></walkthrough-devshell-activate-button>

 ![cloud shell button](https://storage.googleapis.com/amy-jo/images/kf_pipelines_codelab_imgs/fc32d2fa27e821c4.png)